The Tea Detective

 Unfortunately we tend to use them the most just around the holidays.
 And that's too bad.
 Here

-is one special recipe of mine that's a lot like "Wassail", or what is called "Gluwein" in Germany.
+is one special recipe of mine that’s a lot like

-It's simply called "Spicy Winter Warm-up Tea".
+Germany.
+It’s simply called “Spicy Winter

 With healthy

-black tea, and plenty of Vitamin C and antioxidants it's the perfect beverage to help
+C and antioxidants it’s the perfect beverage

 cold and flu viruses.
-It's also great to
+It’s

 Chai Tea - Sugar & Spice & Everything Nice

 One of the most popular teas right now is chai tea.
-This classic India tea is a strong mixture of
+This classic India tea is a strong

-making chai is
+preferred tea for making chai is

 Nilgiri, but any good, quality black tea will do.
-Of course every coffee and tea
+Of course

-shop has their own take on what
+every coffee and tea shop has their own take on what

 chai tea should taste like.
-Here is a basic chai recipe if you'd
+Here is

-like to experiment with this spicy concoction on your own.
+a basic chai recipe if you’d like to experiment with this spicy concoction on your own.

 Chai Tea (Makes 3 - 4 servings)